 The IISS also publishes its own estimates for military expenditure and has long time series (from 1965).
 Military expenditure is put at US \$58 million in 1993, equivalent to 1.5 per cent of GDP.
 In 1994, budgeted military expenditure amounts to US \$38 million, corresponding to 1.0 per cent of GDP.
 In absolute terms, the figures presented by the ACDA and the IISS are generally in accord, while the estimated rates for military expenditure in relation to GDP correspond more closely with figures from the SIPRI.
 The difficulties of determining GDP, partly as a result of high inflation, may be the reason for the divergences.
+The IISS has calculated the military burden at 1.8 per cent in 1994, which is higher than the rate published by the ACDA.
+The rate has been calculated with the help of data converted into US dollars.
+If the rate is calculated with figures in local currency taken from the detailed section, however, it is estimated at 2.5 per cent.
+For 1995 the corresponding rates are calculated at 1.9 per cent (based on US dollars) and 2.3 per cent (based on kwachas).

-The CIA's Internet pages estimate military expenditure in Zambia at US \$45 million in 1994, i.e. slightly higher than the figure presented by the IISS.
+The CIA's Internet pages estimate military expenditure in Zambia at US \$45 million in 1994, i.e. lower than the figure presented by the IISS at US \$59 million.
 The estimated rate for the military burden (military expenditure/GDP) is 1.4 per cent.

 The national budget is readily available, but previously contained no information on defence expenditure, whereas the other sectors were described in detail.
-In the budget for 1995 (the fiscal year coincides with the calendar year), defence expenditure is included.
+In recent budgets (the fiscal year coincides with the calendar year), defence expenditure is included.
 It is divided into current and capital costs and presented in great detail.
 It is somewhat uncertain whether pension expenditure is included, but the item "other emoluments" may include pensions since the allocated amount in this category is about the same size as wages and salaries.
+Based on national accounts figures kindly supplied by the Norwegian embassy in Lusaka, the rates for the military burden are calculated at 1.4 per cent in 1993, 1.7 per cent in 1994 and 1.4 per cent in 1995.
+The figures also show that military expenditure as a percentage of government expenditure has fallen from 11 per cent in 1993 to 7.9 per cent in 1995.

 It must be considered a major step forward that Zambia has now started to publish its military expenditure.
 The official figures show that the country has low military expenditure in relation to GDP.
-The country has recorded a negative trend in social indicators in recent years, with infant mortality at 10.3 per cent in 1993.
+The recent figures from the IISS are rather confusing, however, since the military burden differs depending on which currency the rates have been calculated with, probably due to a sharply depreciating local currency rate.
+To carry out a time series analysis it is therefore essential that all figures are measured in the same currency and preferably taken from one source.
+The country has recorded a negative trend in social indicators in recent years, with infant mortality at 10.3 per cent in 1993, rising further to 10.8 per cent in 1994.
 This is probably ascribable to the economic setbacks experienced by Zambia rather than high military expenditure.